benjaminschwetz/defense_bingo/README.md

 ### Add your words

-Edit the `top_words`file and fill it with the words you want to draw from.
+Edit the `top_terms` file and fill it with the words you want to draw from.
 Needs to be at least 25 to not break the code.
 I found that 90 (same amount as numbers in normal bingo) works well.
 One line should be one word.

 #### Poor man's version